 Peter is founder and former director of Brattleboro Music Center Children’s Choir, a choir director at the Guilford Community Church, and co-director of Hallowell, an a cappella hospice choir.
 He led Sacred Harp singing at the Old Songs Festival for the over twenty years, and was handpicked by Pete Seeger to run the Circle of Song, a participatory singing stage at the Great Hudson River Clearwater Revival Music Festival, for four years.
 His choral arrangements, published in the two collections “Fifty-five Anthems for the Small Church Choir” and “Twenty-five Anthems for Interfaith & Community Choirs” are being sung by choruses throughout the US and the UK.
 He has been the featured storyteller, contra dance caller, and harmony singing leader at several of the Country Dance and Song Society of America‘s summer camps of traditional dance and song.

-Mary Alice is an annual favorite in many elementary schools for her music, storytelling and dance concerts and residencies with K-4 students.
-She presents teacher workshops by herself and with Peter Amidon across the country.
+Mary Alice was an annual favorite in many elementary schools for her music, storytelling and dance concerts and residencies with K-4 students.
+She presented teacher workshops by herself and with Peter Amidon across the country.
 Her two solo albums of songs for children: ‘Teaching Kindergarten’ and ‘Songs for a Singing Family’ are two of the most popular CD’s from the Amidon collection.
-Mary Alice just released her first ‘solo’ album for adults: Keys to the Kingdom.
+Mary Alice recorded a ‘solo’ album for adults: Keys to the Kingdom.
 Produced by son Sam Amidon and including the playing by many in the stellar network of Mary Alice’s music friends, her new album includes songs old and new, and quite a few Mary Alice originals.
 She leads harmony singing at Adult Village Harmony and Country Dance and Song Society summer camps.
 She is one of twenty-five composers commissioned to compose an original choral piece (‘Sweet is the Day’) for the Social Band’s “Vermont Composer’s Project” and contributed several compositions and choral arrangements to the Amidons’ two choral collections “Fifty-five Anthems for the Small Church Choir” and “Twenty-five Anthems for Interfaith & Community Choirs“.
 Mary Alice has a particular gift for enhancing picture books with music, song, storytelling and movement.

 The Amidon Boys